Sai-sathvik09/menuflow/replit.md

 - Client-side auth context provides vendor state across application
 - Protected routes check vendor presence before rendering

+**Three-Role System:**
+- **Owner Role:** Full access to all features including menu management, table management, order management, analytics, waiter/kitchen staff creation
+- **Waiter Role:** Limited to menu viewing, table viewing, and order creation.
+Uses owner's vendorId for data access (effectiveVendorId pattern)
+- **Kitchen Role:** Limited to viewing and updating order statuses only.
+Cannot create orders or access other features
+- Role-based UI: Sidebar navigation dynamically shows only allowed features per role
+- Order creation workflow: Waiters see only Create Order button; owners see full order management interface with Create Order button; kitchen staff see only order status cards

+**Order Merging System:**
+- When creating an order with a tableId, system checks for existing active orders on that table
+- Active orders are those with status: new, preparing, or ready (excludes completed/archived)
+- If active order exists, new items are merged into it:
+  - Duplicate items: quantities are combined
+  - New items: added to order
+  - Total amount recalculated
+  - Existing order updated instead of creating duplicate
+  - Broadcasts ORDER_UPDATE WebSocket event
+- If no active order exists, creates new order normally and broadcasts NEW_ORDER
+- Prevents duplicate orders on same table, streamlines kitchen workflow

 **⚠️ CRITICAL SECURITY LIMITATION:**
 The current authentication system is NOT production-ready and has critical security flaws:
 - vendorId is stored in client localStorage and passed in API requests (can be spoofed)